BurningForceKin/ModularSynthStuff/README.md

 The module is 5HP wide.
 It only takes power from the +12V rail and converts it to 5V.

 To Do: Test V1.
 Make panel look cooler.
-Add a mounting hole to connect to the panel better.

 # Distortion